ISPA 2007 Best Consumer Email

 You’re in capable hands with the expert support team at Madasafish, also known as ‘The Friendly ISP’.
 Their technical support lines are open 24 hours a day, 7 days a week with calls charged at 4p per minute from a landline.

 It’s likely you’ll find most of your questions answered with their useful online help page, otherwise you can also drop the support team an email for a speedy response.

 All Madasafish Broadband options come with a free home wireless networking kit, which is an excellent all-in-one package to help you get set-up.
 The kit includes a wireless ADSL router, wireless adapter, and microfilter, and should normally cost £60 but is thrown in free with your Broadband bundle.

-Madasafish also include an instruction guide to help you get started, however the ‘Click ‘n Connect’ Installation wizard should have you up-and-running in no time.
+Madasafish also includes an instruction guide to help you get started, however the ‘Click ‘n Connect’ Installation wizard should have you up-and-running in no time.

 - Software features